 Pontoon Boat Costs

 New pontoon boats can range in price greatly depending on the power options (i.e. engines, onboard features, equipment and amenities.
 On thing to keep in mind when pricing any new boat out, including pontoon boats, is that a lot of your cost is the engine(s).
 New outboard engines, especially large ones are quite expensive.
-If you have two or more engines, you’ll jump up substantially in sticker price, and your engines could easily reach up to 80% of the cost of the entire boat.
-Generally new pontoon boats can start around $8,000 – $10,000 while used pontoon boats may range anywhere from a few thousand dollars up to hundreds of thousands for high performance boats with multiple engines or houseboat style pontoon boats that have a ton of extras including onboard appliances and entertainment features.
+If you have two or more engines, you’ll jump up substantially in sticker price.
+Generally new pontoon boats can start at around $25,000 for small models, and large models may cost hundreds of thousands of dollars.
+Used pontoon boats may range anywhere from a few thousand dollars up to hundreds of thousands for high performance boats with multiple engines or houseboat style pontoon boats that have a ton of extras including onboard appliances and entertainment features.

 Okay – are you ready to check out some boat listings?
 There are thousands of new and used pontoon boats for sale on Boat Trader, so you’ll have plenty to choose from.
 Make a wise pick, and there’s one thing you can count on: you’ll be in for a ton of fun on your new pontoon boat.

-Editor’s Note: This article combines articles written in 2018 and 2020 and was last updated in October 2021.
+Editor’s Note: This article was first published in 2018 and was last updated in March 2022.